jmankoff/interaction/assignments/layout.md

 This is the assignment spec for Exercise 2.
 Scroll down below part 5 for some development strategies and tips curated from last spring's students!

 In Spring 2019, students spent about 10 - 12 hours on average on this assignment.
-It has been modified somewhat since then, but make sure that you are getting started early -- part 4 is often the most difficult, so start early on that, as this can quickly become one of the more time-consuming assignments of the quarter!
+It has been modified somewhat since then, but make sure that you are getting started early -- part 4 is often the most difficult, so start early on that, as this can quickly become one of the more time-consuming assignments of the quarter.

 For parts 1 and 2, you will be building the same layout twice.